zackyancey/sbp/README.md

 Usage: sbp <command>

 Commands:
-segments  - List all available segments hooks     - List all available hooks colors    - List all defined colors reload    - Reload SBP and user settings config    - Open the sbp config file in your $EDITOR
+segments  - List all available segments, their enabled status and time to execute hooks     - List all available hooks and enabled status colors    - List all defined colors reload    - Reload SBP and user settings config    - Open the sbp config file in your $EDITOR